bazelbuild/rules_apple/doc/rules-macos.md

 Builds and bundles a macOS unit `.xctest` test bundle.
 Runs the tests using the provided test runner when invoked with `bazel test`.

-The named targets produced by this macro are a zip file and the test script to be executed by Bazel.
-This macro also creates a target named `{name}.apple_binary` that represents the linked bundle binary inside the test bundle.

 The following is a list of the `macos_unit_test` specific attributes; for a list of the attributes inherited by all test rules, please check the